alexpetros/unplannedobsolescence.com/content/blog/the-server-doesnt-render.md

 Okay.

 Just getting a couple letters on the page requires layout math that most web developers have never even considered.
-All this is learn-able (that's what the book is for), but web rendering is astoundingly complex.
+All this is learnable (that's what the book is for), but web rendering is astoundingly complex.
 Imagine trying to implement [kerning](https://en.wikipedia.org/wiki/Kerning);
 instead, you get it for free.

 The reason not to call HTML text generation "rendering" is because rendering really *is* a difficult, complicated problem, it's just not one the website author ever has to think about.
-The experts have taken care of it and put the required software in every person's pocket.
+Browser engineers have taken care of it.
+The required software in every person's pocket.

 All the website author has to do is print text surrounded by tags—no math required.